 What is the main benefit of a term loan?

-Term loans provide predictable monthly payments, making it easier for businesses to manage cash flow and plan for future expenses.
+Term loans provide predictable monthly payments, making it easier to manage cash flow and plan for future expenses.

 How are term loans different from SBA loans?